jlab-code/samSFS/README.md

 # samSFS

-Tools to simulate and analyze allele frequency data from somatic evolution in tree-like structures.
+Somatic evolution of stem cell mutations in plants

 ## 🔧 Installation